zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-php/3/_index.md

 ## 4. Refactor the PHP application

-One final bit of refactoring we'll do is to modify the PHP script to use our custom node attributes.
+We'll do one final bit of refactoring to modify the PHP script to use custom node attributes.

 Find the part of the program that looks like this.